About Charlottesville High School

 - In 2014, a new high-tech STEM lab was unveiled at the school, home to science and engineering classes and serving as a shared space for cross-curricular work.
 (It is also home to the award-winning science club BACON, the Best All-Around Club of Nerds.)

 - The CHS band and orchestra are among the most-decorated in Virginia, and the orchestra has received superior ratings continually since 1984.
-CHS has earned ten “Blue Ribbons” from the Virginia Music Educators Association, given to schools whose top band, choir, and orchestra all earn superior.
+CHS has earned eleven “Blue Ribbons” from the Virginia Music Educators Association, given to schools whose top band, choir, and orchestra all earn superior.

 - CHS students excel in world languages, including French, German, Latin, Spanish, and even Chinese!
 In 2015-16, our students put this language training into practice by translating for Spanish-speaking families at school events, partnering with the East Asia Center at U.Va., hosting students through the State Department, and making field trips to the German Embassy (plus China, France, Spain, and Switzerland).